-Requirement 13 of GSR Part 5 [1]: Preparation of the safety case and supporting safety assessment
+Requirement 13 of GSR Part 5 (Ref.
+[1]): Preparation of the safety case and supporting safety assessment

-"The operator shall prepare a safety case and a supporting safety assessment.
-In the case of a step by step development, or in the event of modification of the facility or activity, the safety case and its supporting safety assessment shall be reviewed and updated as necessary."
+The operator shall prepare a safety case and a supporting safety assessment.
+In the case of a step by step development, or in the event of the modification of the facility or activity, the safety case and its supporting safety assessment shall be reviewed and updated as necessary.

-Requirement 14 of GSR Part 5 [1]: Scope of the safety case and supporting safety assessment
+Requirement 14 of GSR Part 5 (Ref.
+[1]): Scope of the safety case and supporting safety assessment

-"The safety case for a predisposal radioactive waste management facility shall include a description of how all the safety aspects of the site, the design, operation, shutdown and decommissioning of the facility, and the managerial controls satisfy the regulatory requirements.
-The safety case and its supporting safety assessment shall demonstrate the level of protection provided and shall provide assurance to the regulatory body that safety requirements will be met."
+The safety case for a predisposal radioactive waste management facility shall include a description of how all the safety aspects of the site, the design, operation, shutdown and decommissioning of the facility, and the managerial controls satisfy the regulatory requirements.
+The safety case and its supporting safety assessment shall demonstrate the level of protection provided and shall provide assurance to the regulatory body that safety requirements will be met.

-Requirement 22 of GSR Part 5 [1]: Existing facilities
+Requirement 22 of GSR Part 5 (Ref.
+[1]): Existing facilities

-"The safety at existing facilities shall be reviewed to verify compliance with requirements.
-Safety related upgrades shall be made by the operator in line with national policies and as required by the regulatory body."
+The safety at existing facilities shall be reviewed to verify compliance with requirements.
+Safety related upgrades shall be made by the operator in line with national policies and as required by the regulatory body.

 5.1.
 In demonstrating the safety of the spent fuel storage facility and related activities, a safety case should be developed as development of the facility progresses and the supporting safety assessment should be carried out in a structured and systematic manner.
-Proposed facilities, processes, operations and activities should be examined to determine whether they can be implemented safely and whether they meet all requirements with regard to safety.
-If storage casks are to be used, one or separate safety cases and/or safety assessments might be prepared for the storage casks, for the storage building or facility and for the subsequent transport arrangements if the cask will be used eventually for transport as well as for storage.
+Proposed facilities, processes, operations, activities, and the like, should be examined to determine whether they can be implemented safely and whether they meet all requirements regarding safety.
+If storage casks are to be used, there may be one or separate safety cases and/or safety assessment(s) for the storage casks, the storage building or facility and the subsequent transport arrangements if the cask will be used eventually for transport as well as for storage.
 This will depend on the national regulatory approach.
-However, irrespective of the approach taken, the interdependences between spent nuclear fuel management operations, activities and collocated facilities should be taken into consideration to ensure that an integrated approach to safety is adopted and that safety is optimized.
-The safety case and supporting safety assessment should provide the primary input to the licensing documentation that is used to demonstrate compliance with regulatory requirements [6].
+However, irrespective of the approach taken, the interdependences should be taken into consideration to ensure that an integrated approach to safety assessment should provide the primary input to the licensing documentation required to demonstrate compliance with regulatory requirements [4].